 Skoda Yeti – this costs £353.78 to insure on average.
 The car is practical, and the brand has a reputation for providing value for money, which means you could get a cheap car insurance deal.

 Mazda CX-3 – this is a small SUV with a lightweight bodyshell and sharp handling.
 The average insurance cost is £355.15, and it has an impressive fuel economy of around 40-64 mpg.

 Darcia Logan – the average cost to insure this car is £358.26.
 As well as a cheap car insurance deal, it’s a practical car with a 573-litre boot space and foldable rear seats.

 Fiat Panda – this car is in insurance group 3, and the latest version (available from £9,500) includes gadgets such as the Uconnect radio and is marketed as both a city car and SUV.
 The average cost to insure a Fiat Panda is £599.38.

 Skoda Citigo – this car is in insurance group 1.
-The car costs between £9,500 - £11,000 and it costs around £646.06 to insure.
+The Skoda Citigo costs between £9,500 - £11,000 and it costs around £646.06 to insure.
 There are three and five-door versions, the possibility of an automatic gearbox, and a choice of two 1.0 litre petrol engines and other trim versions.

 Volkswagen Up! - this car is in insurance group 1 and is known for being economic, spacial and fun.
 There is a choice of six models and seven engines, including three and five-door options.
-The car costs around £9,000 and the average insurance Is £650.58.
+The car costs around £9,000 and the average premium is £650.58.